-It’s been a few days since Windows 8 CP was released to the public.
+It’s been a few days since Windows 8 was released to the public.
 Windows Store, Metro Start, Explorer Ribbon, revamped Task Manager, and File History are some of the core features of Windows 8.
 Among all these, Windows Store is the one feature that makes installing apps easier than ever.

-For starters, Windows Store is a place from where you can download and install apps.
+For starters, Windows Store is a place where you can download and install apps.
 Hundreds of free and paid apps are available on the Store.
 Now, if you have already linked your email address to download and install apps from the Store, you probably know that one can easily download apps from the Store.

 Follow the steps given below to turn off or disable Windows Store apps.
 Once the app is turned off, you will receive “Windows Store isn’t available on this PC.
-Contact your system administrator for more information” message if you try to launch Store app.
+Contact your system administrator for more information” message if you try to launch the Store app.